JohnMartin95/sql_db_mapper/README.md

     sql_db_mapper [FLAGS] [OPTIONS] --conn <conn> [output]

 FLAGS:
     -d, --debug           Activate debug mode
         --dir             Program will treat output as a directory name rather than a file and generate a whole crate.
                           If output is not provided code is printed as usual -f, --formatted       Convert names from the database to rust standard (i.e. table names in CamelCase, fields and functions in snake_case)
     -h, --help            Prints help information
-        --serde        Include derives for serde on all generated types -s, --sync         Generate synchronous mapping
-    -u, --ugly         Skip running output through rustfmt -V, --version      Prints version information
+        --no-functions    Only make mappings for tables and views -u, --ugly            Skip running output through rustfmt -V, --version         Prints version information

 OPTIONS:
         --conn <conn>                String to connect to database, see tokio_postgres::Config for details.
 If not